cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 26. return (x, y)
 ~~~

-## Mappings for Edwards curves
+## Mappings for Twisted Edwards curves

+Twisted and untwisted Edwards curves
+(which this document refers to generically as Edwards curves)
-Edwards curves are closely related to Montgomery
+are closely related to Montgomery
 curves ({{montgomery}}): every Edwards curve is birationally equivalent
 to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
 This equivalence yields an efficient way of hashing to an Edwards curve: